sudosoph/docs/content/how-to/managing-applications/application-management.md

 A split application can later be [deleted](#deleting-applications) and requests for its URL prefix will resume being handled by the original application.

-All applications handling requests for a given domain must be within the same section.io account.
+All applications handling requests for a given domain must be within the same section.io account. -->

-## Deleting Applications

 Sometimes you may wish to start an application from scratch or simply remove an unused application.